suffolklibraries/lgc/content/collections/events/circuits-jumpstart.md

     content:
       -
         type: text
-        text: 'Located in the town centre of Bury St. Edmunds, the library has easy access to many transport links.
+        text: 'Located in the city centre of Bury St. Edmunds, the library has easy access to many transport links.
 The ' -
         type: text
         marks: